NVIDIA/cuda-quantum/python/README.md

 ## Feedback

-Please let us know your feedback and ideas for the CUDA Quantum platform in the [Discussions][discussions] tab of our [GitHub repository][github_repo], or [file an issue][cuda_quantum_issues].
+Please let us know your feedback and ideas for the CUDA-Q platform in the [Discussions][discussions] tab of our [GitHub repository][github_repo], or [file an issue][cuda_quantum_issues].
 To report security concerns please reach out to [cuda-quantum@nvidia.com](mailto:cuda-quantum@nvidia.com).